-We place continued emphasis on operational efficiency.
-This brings benefits in terms of cost and quality, helping us in managing our expense ratio.
-We participate in cost benchmarking exercises which shows the Syndicate comparing favourably with our Lloyd's peers.
-We remain committed to reducing our expenses further.
+We place continued emphasis on operational efficiency with the dual benefits of lower costs and higher quality, leading to lower expense ratios.
+We benchmark our costs and the Syndicate compares favourably with our Lloyd's peers.
+We remain committed to reducing our costs further.